Rhode Island Water Quality at a Glance

 Is Rhode Island’s tap water safe to drink?

 Most of Rhode Island’s public water systems meet federal drinking water standards and are safe for consumption.
-However, 11 systems currently exceed the state’s strict PFAS limit of 20 parts per trillion.
+However, PFAS contamination has been detected in 81% of tested communities, with some exceeding the state’s strict 20 ppt limit.

 The Rhode Island Department of Health requires comprehensive testing across all 66 public water systems.
 Rhode Island has the most protective PFAS drinking water standards in the nation, significantly stricter than federal guidelines.
 Water utilities are implementing advanced treatment technologies and the state has received over $187 million in federal funding since 2022 to address emerging contaminants and infrastructure needs.
 Residents should review their utility’s annual water quality report and stay informed about local conditions.